The-Blockchain-Company/bcc-node/README.rst

 *************************
 ``bcc-node`` Overview
 *************************
 **** Compile, build and, run bcc-node and BCC ecosystem using Cabal and GHC on  Nixos, Linux or WSL2.
-Remaining build options will work but will require tinkering as they have not yet been tested. ***
+The Bcc-Chain is now the basis for the Quantum One DAO LLC's Quantum One Ecosystem.
+Learn more at https://github.com/Quantum-One-DAO ***
 Integration of the `ledger <https://github.com/The-Blockchain-Company/bcc-ledger-specs>`_, `consensus <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-consensus>`_, `networking <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-network>`_ and `node shell <https://github.com/The-Blockchain-Company/bcc-shell>`_ repositories.